Bloomberg-Beta/Manual/2 - In our portfolio.md

 Founders are our customers.
 Here are our (publicly announced) investments, ordered by fund.
 While we know that many readers of this page want to know our best-performing companies, it's important to us to be transparent about all our investments -- they're all our customers.
 Our most important metric is founder NPS; every founder gets the same vote in deciding our reputation.
 If you're interested to know which companies the broader community finds most interesting, see our [Wikipedia page](https://en.wikipedia.org/wiki/Bloomberg_Beta).

-**A note on fund names:**

-Each of our $75M funds is named for the year we start investing from it and -- historically -- takes about 3 years to invest.
+**A note on fund names**: Each of our $75M funds is named for the year we start investing from it and -- historically -- takes about 3 years to invest.
 We are still actively investing (although some of our companies prefer to wait to announce their fundraise).

 |                                                                                                                                                                                                                                                                                                           |                                                                                         |
 | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------------- |